 - 3 written assignments and 1 group presentation

 - 1 a bit more "in-depth" written assignment, (come up with your own suggestion if you like), written and corrected/reviewed by others (you write one, and you give feedback to 2)

-This is the second time this course is given.
+This is the third time this course is given.
 Your continuous feedback will be very much appreciated.
 Thank you!

 Contents: metric, normed, and inner product spaces, completeness,

 Banach/Hilbert spaces, bases, strong/weak convergence, open mapping